-At age 66, you'd get 50% of your spouse's full benefit.
+- At age 66, you'd get 50% of your spouse's full benefit.

 Do You Qualify for Your Own Social Security Benefits?

 If you worked and earned your own Social Security credits in your lifetime, you can combine your own and spousal benefits.
 If your spouse's benefits are higher than yours, your benefits will adjust to the higher amount.

 What if You Are Divorced?

 If you were married to the same spouse for 10 years or longer and that person worked enough to qualify for Social Security, you can receive benefits on the ex-spouse's record.
 That's true even if they remarried.

-If you remarry, you do not qualify for benefits from the first spouse—unless the new marriage ends and you have been divorced for at least 2 years.
+If you remarry, you do not qualify for benefits from the first spouse—unless the new marriage ends and you have been divorced for at least two years.
 If your spouse dies and you remarry after age 60, you can still collect survivor benefits.

 What if You Are Widowed?

 A widower receives survivor benefits from Social Security.
 The rules are similar to other spousal benefits, but payments can begin as early as age 60.
 Again, the checks are smaller if you begin to collect before full retirement age.

 If you are divorced and widowed, the rules are similar.
 If you marry again before age 60, you cannot receive survivor benefits unless you divorce again.
 If you marry again after age 60, you can receive survivor benefits.
 These benefits are complex.
 It's best to discuss them with a Social Security representative.

 When you, your spouse, or your ex-spouse applies for benefits, the system should pick up your eligibility for benefits as a spouse.
 If your spouse or ex-spouse reaches full retirement age but has not applied, you can start to collect benefits on their record.